bhubie/talks/making-impossible-states-impossible/slides/slides.md

 </div>

 <!--
- Based on the language you are using - This feature looks differnt a simple definitionn of it is
+ Based on the language you are using - This feature looks differnt a simple definition of it is

  A data structure used to hold a value that could take on several different, but __fixed__, types.
 Only __one__ of the types can be in use at any one time

+- [click] Each type can optinally carry its own data.

  This gives us my wish of being able to define a type of this or that.
 -->